AED Save Stories

 Just a week after the incident, Matt underwent a successful triple bypass surgery to correct problems related to his history of cardiac disease.

-For faith-based organizations that have athletic facilities on site, Matt’s “save” story is a great learning lesson.
-There’s always a chance that someone exercising or playing sports at your facility may, like Matt, be at high risk for SCA.
-Make sure everyone has a chance to survive from Sudden Cardiac Arrest by ensuring that your athletic facilities are equipped with AEDs.
+For faith-based organizations, especially those that have athletic facilities on site, Matt’s save story is a great learning lesson.
+There’s always a chance that someone exercising or playing sports at your facility may, like Matt, be at high risk for Sudden Cardiac Arrest.
+Make sure everyone has a chance to survive by ensuring that your athletic facilities are equipped with AEDs.